pavan017/learnig/HLD/Docker.md

 - these are very light waiting and each container have its own operating system
 - when we are biuilding any real world application then we are mostly building custom image for according to your requirement.
-For example, for an application you required ubuntu, javan, mysql etc then you have to crate and images with these dependency and publish this image for future.
+For example, for an application you required ubuntu, javan, mysql etc then you have to create an images with these dependency and publish this image for future.

-###Container
+### Container

-- if you run 'docker run -it ubantu' then it try to fetch the images from local if it is already downloaed if not it will go to "hub.docker.com" and download images and run the container.
+- If you run 'docker run -it ubantu' then it try to fetch the images from local If it is already downloaded if not it will go to "hub.docker.com" and download images and run the container.
 - hub.docker.com have publicaly available images. its like github for images
-- the container is isolated form the machine where it is running
+- The container is isolated form the machine where it is running
 - Container is just like empty machine which can run images using container resource.
-- container are isolated and not share the data in between
+- Container are isolated and not share the data in between

-###Images
+### Images
 - images are like operating system and container is the machine/env where these images can run

 ### How container work internally
-- an image is running inside container and lessing incoming request to some port, and as we know that container are isolated so any request from browser will show not found until we expose port number outside that container.
+- An image is running inside container and lessing incoming request to some port, and as we know that container are isolated so any request from browser will show not found until we expose port number outside that container.
 We have to use following command for that "docker run -it -p 1025:1025 <images>"  which means that first port from machine will get expose to